 I added flashcard generation with AI feedback, built a text-to-speech feature that highlights the current sentence as it reads (easily the most time I've spent on a single feature, but super happy with how it turned out, still has a few issues. source code for that part if you're curious), added PDF background colors for readability, and kept polishing things bit by bit.

 All of this was built by me, with very little help from ai (just copilot completions, ughh things were so much better when it was just that).
-Lately though (post opus-4.5), I've been shipping a ton of new features on uxie, mostly with ai doing the heavy lifting and me reprompting / making minor edits / getting it to output the way i want, with a lot of swearing at the llms (surprisingly effective).
-Shipped ai powered text-to-speech models running locally on webgpu w much better voice quality, bionic reading mode, rsvp reading mode, and a bunch of other stuff.
+Lately though (post opus-4.5), I've been shipping a ton of new features, mostly with ai doing the heavy lifting and me reprompting / making minor edits, getting it to output the way I want, with a lot of swearing at the llms (surprisingly effective).

-I also have this habit where I keep clicking on lines while I'm reading, and a lot of times they’re links, taking me to some other URL or a different section of the PDF, and I completely lose my flow.
-So I built a toggleable setting (entirely with ai) that disables links in the pdf completely.
+And some QoL improvements like: I have this habit where I keep clicking on lines while reading, and a lot of times they’re links, taking me to some other URL or a different section of the PDF, and I completely lose my flow.
+So I added a toggle in settings (entirely with ai) that disables links in the pdf completely.
 Tiny thing, but it saved me a surprising amount of time.

 When it comes to building things, there's one quote I absolutely live by: